-The purpose of the Tenant Selection Plan is to ensure that residents are selected for occupancy in accordance with LIHTC and HOME requirements and established Management policies.
+The purpose of the Tenant Selection Plan is to ensure that residents are selected for occupancy in accordance with LIHTC requirements and established Management policies.
 A copy of this Tenant Selection Plan will be provided, at no charge, to any applicant, tenant, or member of the general public at his/her request.

-This property contains 84 Section 42 Federal Low Income Housing Tax Credit (LIHTC) units layered with HOME funding.
+Arthur & Estelle Sidewater House contains 62 Section 42 Federal Low Income Housing Tax Credit (LIHTC) units.
 All applicant household members must be at least 62 years of age at the time of application.
-Of the qualified LIHTC household gross annual income, 10 of the households must not exceed 20% of the Area Median Income (AMI) limits, 33 of the households must not exceed 50% of the (AMI); 41 of the households must not exceed 60% of the (AMI), as established in the LIHTC allocation agreement, based on family size.
-The MTSP income limits for Montgomery County, apply for the LIHTC program, as published by the U.S. Department of Housing and Urban Development (HUD) each year.
+Of the qualified LIHTC household gross annual income, 11 of the households must not exceed 40% of the Area Median Income (AMI) limits, 11 of the households must not exceed 50% of the (AMI); 40 of the households must not exceed 60% of the (AMI), as established in the LIHTC allocation agreement, based on family size.
+The MTSP income limits for Philadelphia County, apply for the LIHTC program, as published by the U.S. Department of Housing and Urban Development (HUD) each year.
 The IRS 'hold harmless rule' states that if the income limits go down, the property can maintain the highest level of income limits in effect after the property was placed in service with tax credits.
-The income limits for Montgomery County, apply for the HOME program, as published by the U.S. Department of Housing and Urban Development (HUD) each year.